jxxcarlson/elmbyexample/README.md

     - People -- working with records
     - MaybePeople -- segue into the Maybe Type
     - Poker	-- working with union types
-* physics101 -- Static image simulation of a ball tossed into the air
+* physics101 -- this has moved to https://github.com/jxxcarlson/particle
 * random: RandomNumberApp  -- simple http request to get random integer
 * svg
     - Svg1App  -- draw a circle on a light-colored background